TienDatJohnyDo/seng438-a5-group13/seng438-a5-group13.md

 ### Littlewood and Varral's Bayesian Reliability Model Results
 <img src = "pictures/LVBResult.png" alt = "LVBResult.png" width = "700"/>

-* As a note : The Jelinski.Moranda De-Eutrophication, John Musa's Basic Execution Time, John Musa's Logarithmic Poisson, and Non-homogeneous Posisson Models were not applicable for our Dataset hence we only test Geometric and Littlewood and Varral's Bayesian Models
+* As a note : The Jelinski Moranda De-Eutrophication, John Musa's Basic Execution Time, John Musa's Logarithmic Poisson, and Non-homogeneous Posisson Models were not applicable for our Dataset hence we only test Geometric and Littlewood and Varral's Bayesian Models

-### Range analysis & Plots for failure rate and Reliability of the SUT for the test data provided

 ### A discussion on decision making given a target failure rate
+A manner our group made had a diccsuion on decision making given a target failure rate.

 ### A discussion on the advantages and disadvantages of reliability growth analysis